Murder of Andrew Dingwall: Murder of Dingwall

-Search for killer
+Search for the killer

 Police immediately commenced a search for the killer and issued appeals to the public on local radio and in local newspapers regarding a suspect who had travelled from Mount Morgan to Rockhampton in a taxi shortly after the murder took place.

 Detectives immediately flew from Brisbane to Rockhampton to join the investigation.

 The search for the killer was hampered by a number of incidents of people falsely identifying themselves as investigation officers.

 An extensive search was undertaken in Brisbane for an armed scar-faced man with a bandaged arm who caught a taxi while claiming to be a detective from Longreach involved with the case.
 This led to police questioning more than a dozen men with bandaged arms in Brisbane.
 The police eventually concluded that the bandaged man had no connection with the Dingwall murder.

 Another man was arrested and charged with having assumed the designation of a detective while not being member of the police force after questioning men at the Gresham Hotel in Rockhampton.
 The 32-year-old West Australian man who had been working on a road construction site near Marlborough pleaded guilty, was convicted and fined £3.